Cascading/fluid/README.md

 ## Design Notes

-The API itself and build interfaces are still under development.
 Please comment on the mail list for suggestions, or prototype them in tests and pull requests.

 The primary goal of Fluid is: